mateuszbuda/mateuszbuda.github.io/resume.md

 			<li>Classification of brain tumor to molecular subtypes based on magnetic resonance images using transfer learning.</li>
 			<li>Deep learning for detection and risk level stratification of thyroid nodules in ultrasound images with multi-task learning.</li>
 			<li>Applications of genetic algorithms to optimization of a scoring system for management of thyroid nodules based on ultrasound imaging features.</li>
-			<li>Training a segmentation model for objects in ultrasound images using approximate ground truth.</li>
+			<li>Segmentation of objects in ultrasound images using approximate ground truth.</li>
-			<li>Detection of breast cancer in digital tomosynthesis images.</li>
+			<li>Detection of cancer in 3D digital breast tomosynthesis images</li>
 		</ul>
 	</p>